tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 `docker logs [container_id]` Please note the container ID can be obtained by running a `docker ps` command.

-Then, follow the steps by installing the suggested plugins (We will talk about plugins later) and keep the Jenkins url to the default Localhost:PORT which is `http://127.0.0.1:8080` or `http://localhost:8080`
+Then, you should use these steps below to launch the configuration by going to either of the URL's  `http://127.0.0.1:8080` or `http://localhost:8080`

-And there you have it, your own Jenkins instance.
+And there you have it, your own Jenkins instance you can configure.

 ## 2.The Dashboard

-Please use the illustration below for completing the confiugraiton of Jenkins
+Please use the illustratioasn below to complete the confiugraiton of Jenkins via the browser.

 ![Jenkins](1-jenkins.png)